 Additionally, at the time of purchase Avisma was in the process of being sold to VSMPO so they had to transfer their shares in AVISMA to VSMPO in order to continue Khodorkovsky’s asset skimming scheme.
 Jonathan Hay was accused of using his position as general director of H.I.I.D. “to structure the transfer of control of Avisma from Bank Menatep to the ‘investors’ and that he was elected to the board of VSMP “as part of the effort to retake control of Avisma and gain control of VSMPO in order to continue the scheme of kickbacks.”

 Of course the case was dismissed?
 This guy is as fundamentally incapable of telling the truth as Hillary Clinton.
 Seriously.
 As of today, even Avisma’s attorneys have on the front page of their website a blurb about the case which reads, “The case was resolved with a favorable settlement for plaintiff.”
 Plaintiff meaning “not Browder.”

-If Safra was murdered for whistleblowing on Russian money laundering at the Bank of New York why doesn’t Browder talk about?
+If Safra was murdered for whistleblowing on Russian money laundering at the Bank of New York, why doesn’t Browder talk about?
 Is it because Bill Browder conspired with others?
 Is it because he was also funneling funds through the Bank of New York?
-Or maybe he knew that Safra (or himself) was involved with funneling the IMF money to the Bank of New York and the last thing he’s going to do is implicate himself.
+Or maybe he knew that Safra was involved with funneling the IMF funds to the Bank of New York, and the last thing he’s going to do is implicate himself.